The Prince of Wales Surgery2 Frederick Treves House St John WayDorchester, DT1 2FDTel: 01305 250989

 If it is a life threatening emergency please call 999

-Please remember to order your repeat prescriptions in plenty of time before the Christmas period, please allow at least 48 hours for collection.
+Please remember to order your repeat prescriptions in plenty of time before the Christmas period, please allow at least 72 hours for collection.
+The pharmacies and the chemists will be busy on the run up to Christmas so allow plenty of time for your medical to be prepared

 Remember that you can order your repeat prescriptions online or via your pharmacy.